jiatuoz2/ClinicalTrialRegistry/README.md

 - An immutable **blockchain-level proof** of access.
 - A structured **backend audit log** for querying and visualization.

 Currently, all interactions with `viewData` are performed from the frontend via Ethers.js.
-Web3.py can be used in future extensions to independently verify access events or to build background indexers.

 ---